 There are three types of speech bubbles:

-Curved speech bubble: with this tool you can create the shape of your speech bubble.
+Curved speech bubble: with this tool, you can create the shape of your speech bubble.

 Option 2: If you have Clip Studio Paint EX

-From the upper left side select:
+On the top left side, select:

-Page management -> Edit Text -> Open story editor —-> OK.
+Page Management —> Edit Text —> Open Story Editor —-> OK.

-Close story editor —-> OK (save).
+Close Story Editor —-> OK (save).

 Color

-First have the following base colors already chosen:
+First, have the following base colors already chosen:

 -